-The concept of the IT help desk was born with the technology boom of the late 1980s, and since then IT services have become an integral part of our daily lives.
+The concept of the IT help desk was born with the technology boom of the late 1980s, and since then IT services, whether in-house or through a good IT consultant, have become an integral part of our daily lives.

 With the constantly evolving modern technology trends like cloud-based services and enhanced cyber security services, it’s more essential than ever to provide clients with easily accessible, accurate and quick IT support.